 The Product Quality Law of the PRC promulgated by the Standing Committee of the National People's Congress on February 22, 1993 and amended on July 8, 2000, August 27, 2009 and December 29, 2018, respectively, is the principal governing law relating to the supervision and administration of product quality, aiming to protect the legitimate rights and interests of the end-users and consumers.
 According to the Product Quality Law, manufacturers shall be liable for the quality of products produced by them, and sellers shall take measures to ensure the quality of the products sold by them.
 A manufacturer shall be liable for compensating for any bodily injuries or property damages resulting from the defects in the product, unless the manufacturer is able to prove that: (1) the product has never been distributed; (2) the defects causing injuries or damages did not exist at the time when the product was distributed; or (3) the science and technology at the time when the product was distributed was at a level incapable of detecting the defects.
-A seller shall be liable for compensating for any bodily injuries or property damages of others caused by the defects in the product.
+A seller shall be liable for compensating for any bodily injuries or property damages of others caused by the defects in the product if such defects are attributable to the seller.
+A seller shall pay compensation if it fails to indicate either the manufacturer or the supplier of the defective product.
 A person who is injured or whose property is damaged by the defects in the product may claim for compensation from the manufacturer or the seller.